microsoft/Windows-driver-samples/usb/UcmTcpciCxClientSample/README.md

 asl.exe sample.asl

 This will produce output file ACPITABL.dat.
 Copy this file to *C:\\Windows\\System32* on your Raspberry Pi device, and reboot.
-See the ìVerificationî section in the following link for more information on merging ACPI updates into an IoT image without a full UEFI build:
+See the ‚ÄúVerification‚Äù section in the following link for more information on merging ACPI updates into an IoT image without a full UEFI build:

 <https://msdn.microsoft.com/en-us/windows/uwp/devices-sensors/enable-usermode-access>